Dissemination

 Secondary polymer composites for the building sector

 Our partner TUe/ Building Materials group, also works on the recycling of shredded waste of wind turbine blade (WWTB) into new secondary polymer composites for use in the building sector.
-To achieve this, 20mm wind turbine blade wastes were used (first figure) with polypropylene (PP) as the matrix to prepare pellets and secondary composites (second figure).
+To achieve this, 20mm wind turbine blade wastes were used (first figure) with polypropylene (PP) as the matrix to prepare pellets and secondary composites.
 The WTB waste was provided by PreZero.
 The pellets were produced using extrusion, and the specimens were prepared using injection moulding.
+Their thermal behavior was studied using thermogravimetric analysis (TGA) and differential scanning calorimetry (DSC).
+To enhance interfacial adhesion between the polymer matrix and the WTBW reinforcement, a coupling agent was employed, resulting in notable improvements in both mechanical and thermal properties

 The mechanical testing shows the improvement of the tensile strength of the secondary composites by adding coupling agent, which enhances the interfacial strength between the matrix and fiber, consequently increasing tensile strength.

 Deliverables